Skip to Main Content

 • There is a permissions check process, an obligation for the library to hold the title and an obligation to upload the resulting scan to the DCS.

-• Not every publisher grants scanning permission, so it is not permitted to just scan any title and put the content on a unit page.
+• Not every publisher grants scanning permission, so it is not permitted to just scan any title and put the content on a module page.
 You can check whether permission is available for a particular title yourself from CLA: Check permissions page.

 Uploading other sources to SOL